Media Center 6/6/2024 4:00:00 PM Greg Johnson

 The new rule provides guidance and additional levels of penalty options for on-ice officials.

-Officials will have all options available for hitting-from-behind infractions (minor, major and major/game misconduct or disqualification).
+Officials will have all options available for hitting-from-behind infractions (minor, major, and major/game misconduct or disqualification).

 Game officials will be given more latitude to consider an opponent’s actions causing contact to the head or checking from behind.